Aryan07175/Brain-Tumor-Detection-using-CNN-and-its-Models/README.md

 - Patience is a superpower when training deep learning models
 - Confusion is the first step toward understanding
-- Debugging together is better than debugging alone
-- A good partner (shoutout to Gitaa!) makes every problem easier to solve

----

-## 🏁 Future Work

-- Add Grad-CAM visualizations for model interpretability
-- Hyperparameter tuning with cross-validation
-- Convert the best model to ONNX or TensorFlow Lite for deployment
-- Integrate with a simple Flask or Streamlit web app for demo

----

 ## 🙌 Acknowledgments